Flexible Differentiable Optimization via Model Transformations: Application examples

+This example will follow the tutorial \textit{Custom ReLU layer} of the documentation.
 The Rectified Linear Unit or ReLU, a commonly used linear layer in machine learning networks, is defined as $f(x) = \max\{x, 0\}$.
-It can be interpreted as projecting a point $x \in \mathbb{R}^n$ onto the non-negative orthant.
+It can be interpreted as projecting a point $x \in \mathbb{R}^n$ onto the non-negative orthant: $y \in \argmin_{y \geq 0} \, \| x - y \|_2^2$ where $y$ is the optimization variable and $x$ is the input.